studica/studica-docs/source/index.rst

 Welcome
 =======

-Welcome to the Studica Robotics and *FIRST®* Canada documentation on the *FIRST®* Tech Challenge.
+Welcome to the Studica Robotics and *FIRST®* Robotics Canada documentation on the *FIRST®* Tech Challenge.
 Here you will find lots of information and tutorials on robotics related to FTC.

 .. note:: These docs are a work in progress. :material-outlined:`mood;2em`